anshikajain11/Library-Management-System/README.md

 MySQL for the database.

 Front End and Back End:
-- In Front End: HTML,CSS,PHP,AJAX
+- In Front End: HTML,CSS,PHP, JavaScript
 - In Back End: MySQL

 How  My project works?